 110 Irving Street, NW Washington, DC 20010

-The prognosis for peritoneal mesothelioma varies upon stage at diagnosis, tumor grade, gender, genetic mutations and treatments elected.
-The rate of cancer progression is highly variable in this type of mesothelioma, making it hard to predict individual prognosis.
+The rate of cancer progression is highly variable in this type of mesothelioma.
+It is hard to predict individual prognosis.

 In the ’80s and ’90s, average survival time was around one year.
 Today, more people are living longer with this disease.
 Survival is significantly longer for patients who qualify for surgery with heated chemotherapy.
 Nearly half of these patients live longer than five years.